adambard/learnxinyminutes-docs/kotlin.html.markdown

     // Named functions can be specified as arguments using the :: operator. val notOdd = not(::odd)
     val notEven = not(::even)
-    // Anonymous functions can be specified as arguments. val notZero = not {n -> n == 0}
+    // Lambda expressions can be specified as arguments. val notZero = not {n -> n == 0}
     /*
-    If an anonymous function has only one parameter then its declaration can be omitted (along with the ->).
+    If a Lambda has only one parameter then its declaration can be omitted (along with the ->).
     The name of the single parameter will be "it".
     */